 Address: Bailén St. s/n

 Getting there: metro Ópera (L2 and L5), bus lines: 3,25,39 ,148

 Opening hours: April-September: Monday to Sunday 10am – 8pm / October-March: Monday to Sunday 10am – 6pm

 The palace was built in 1738 and took seventeen years to be finished.
 Home to the kings of Spain, from Carlos III to Alfonso XIII, the palace is now open for public visits.
 It is worth to pay 10€ to get access to the rooms, to the amazing staircases, enjoy the beautiful architecture and art collection.
 Nowadays it is not the official royal residence anymore, but it is still used to hold official ceremonies, like the new king nomination in June of this year.

 Outside the palace, on the side of the courtyard, you can find hiding in a little door a nice museum about the Spanish Armory.
 You get in with the same ticket you bought for the palace.

 Also, have a walk around the palace garden.
 The Sabatini Garden is open every day from 9 am to 9 pm and it is free.
 To get there you just have to leave the palace and walk towards your left side, opposite to the Cathedral.
 Take a rest in the park for a few minutes our list of what to do in Madrid is big and you will get tired.

 Opening hours: Monday to Sunday 9am – 8pm

 The construction of the Cathedral began in 1879 but it has been finished just in 1993 when Pope John Paul II consecrated it.
-Because of such long period of construction the project has changed a lot and inside you can see neo-gothic, neo-romanesque and pop art styles.
+Because of such a long period of construction, the project has changed a lot and inside you can see neo-gothic, neo-romanesque and pop art styles.